 LM: When somebody has Medicare they’re normally 65 and over.
 You do have a segment of the population under 65 that get Medicare who are usually disabled.

-A lot of these guys don’t make a decision because they’re afraid to choose a plan.
+A lot of prospects don’t make a decision because they’re afraid to choose a plan.
 They’re afraid they will enroll in the wrong plan.
-So they need our help.

 So, 10,000 a day – that’s a huge number.
 And from what I understand that 10,000 is going to increase as time goes on.
 We’ve got more and more seniors turning 65.